Enzootic bovine leucosis

 Clinical disease is invariably fatal.
 Death usually occurs within 1 to 5 months.

 - production losses due to decrease in milk yield and premature culling

 - loss of access to domestic and international markets.

 Beef cattle and buffalo

 How it is spread

-There are no controls on EBL in the beef and buffalo industries, for which the incidence and impacts of EBL are negligible.
+There are no controls on EBL in the beef and buffalo industries.

 - Read about the EBL dairy freedom program.